Daptomycin: History

 Daptomycin, originally designated as LY 146032, was discovered by researchers at Eli Lilly and Company in the late 1980s from the actinomycete Streptomyces roseosporus.
 LY 146032 showed promise in phase I/II clinical trials for treatment of infection caused by Gram-positive organisms.
 Lilly ceased development because high-dose therapy was associated with adverse effects on skeletal muscle, including myalgia.

 The rights to LY 146032 were acquired by Cubist Pharmaceuticals in 1997, which following U.S. Food and Drug Administration (FDA) approval in September 2003, for use in people older than 18 years, began marketing the drug under the trade name Cubicin.
 Cubicin is marketed in the EU and in several other countries by Novartis following its purchase of Chiron Corporation, the previous licensee.
+In July 2016 the FDA approved a reformulated version of daptomycin, designated Cubicin RF, which is stored at controlled room temperature rather than requiring refrigeration.

+In December 2014, Merck & Co. reached an agreement to acquire Cubist Pharmaceuticals for a total transaction value of approximately $9.5 billion, comprising an equity valuation of $8.4 billion at $102 per share in cash and $1.1 billion in assumed net debt, with the transaction expected to close in the first quarter of 2015.